lfrank01/CircuitPython/Classes_Objects_And_Modules/README.md

 * Also, it is important to note that the common anode leg will be the longest leg in the common anode RGB LED.
   Then, the leg to the right is the red RGB color leg.

-* Also, here is my wiring diagram, though it was not hand-drawn because the wiring got messy:
+* Here is a wiring diagram, though it was not hand-drawn because the wiring got messy:
   [Work In Progress]()

 * Another helpful tip was to create some test code to check how the common anode RGB LED worked.